sensora/api_docs/README.md

 Sensora
 ======
-All api calls require a valid apikey.Get one at [http://sensora.net](Sensora.net)
+All api calls require a valid api key.Get one at [http://sensora.net](Sensora.net)

 API endpoints
 =======